 There are two classifications that capital expenditures can fall under:

-Maintenance CapEx involves mandatory spending to continue operations and is considered to be the spending associated with sustaining the current level of revenue and profit levels.
-If not replenished, the ongoing operations wouldn’t be able to continue, which would negatively impact its performance.
+- Maintenance Capex: The required ongoing expenditures of a company to continue operating in its current state (e.g., repair of broken equipment, periodic system updates).
+Maintenance capex involves mandatory spending to continue operations and is considered to be the spending associated with sustaining the current level of revenue and profit levels.
+If not replenished, ongoing operations wouldn’t be able to continue, which would negatively impact its performance.

-On the other hand, growth CapEx is when a company undertakes discretionary investments to increase its revenue and profits beyond historical levels.
-This usually entails grabbing more market share, geographic expansion, introducing new product lines, etc.
+- Growth Capex: On the other hand, growth capex is the discretionary spending of a company related to new growth strategic plans to acquire more customers and increase geographic reach.
+Growth capex is when a company undertakes discretionary investments to increase its revenue and profits beyond historical levels, which usually entails grabbing more market share, geographic expansion, introducing new product lines, etc.

 Barring unusual circumstances, it would be unreasonable over long-term time horizons for revenue growth to sustain itself (or increase) if the allocation of resources towards reinvestments has been decreasing.

 The trend in the growth of capex must match revenue growth for projections to be reasonable.

 As a company reaches maturity and the growth rate slows down to a sustainable rate (i.e., the company can grow at this rate perpetually), the ratio between depreciation and capex should converge towards 100%.

 This is attributable to how the majority of the spending becomes comprised of maintenance capex in tandem with the gradual diminishing of growth opportunities at some point in the lifecycle of the company.